Phonological opacity: Learnability

 Opacity is said to affect the learnability of certain forms during a child's acquisition of language.
 Namely, a child will have a harder time acquiring these opaque forms, because they are not predicted by the rules of its language, rules that it either is in the process of acquiring, or has fully acquired.
 Some research suggests that transparent rule orderings (i.e., feeding and bleeding) result in better acquisition, while opaque forms are harder to learn.
 This is intuitive and follows what is called the transparency bias.
-However, further research shows that there is also a maximum utilization bias, where forms that have both rules apply (i.e., feeding and counterbleeding) are acquired easier than those that apply only one (bleeding and counterfeeding).
+However, further research shows that there is also a maximum utilization bias, where forms that have both rules apply (i.e., feeding and counterbleeding) are acquired easier than those that apply only once (bleeding and counterfeeding).
 This bias varies with the types of rules that are applied, where generally speaking, the patterns are predicted by the transparency bias, while patterns involving palatalization processes tend to be predicted with the MaxUtil bias.
 Deletion seems to favor counterfeeding over counterbleeding, which isn't predicted by any of the aforementioned biases, but other experiment-specific factors for this pattern might be involved, such as the choice of stimuli given to participants.